Treating ulcerative colitis

-Infliximab is not usually suitable for people with a history of tuberculosis (TB) or hepatitis B, because there have been a number of cases where infliximab has "reactivated" dormant infections.
-The medication is also not recommended for people with a history of heart disease.
+Infliximab isn't usually suitable for people with a history of tuberculosis (TB) or hepatitis B and needs to be used with caution in those with HIV or hepatitis C. This is because there have been a number of cases where infliximab has "reactivated" dormant infections.
+The medication is also not recommended for people with a history of heart disease or multiple sclerosis.

 If you have frequent flare-ups that have a significant effect on your quality of life, or you have a particularly severe flare-up that isn't responding to medication, surgery may be an option.